Adam-GlickMore Virtual Power Plants in Texas in ’26 -What That Means for Solar Property Owners

 By Adam Glick, Solar Sherpa, NATiVE Solar

-For years, VPP participation in Texas moved slowly because wholesale market participation for aggregated "behind-the-meter" battery storage assets did not formally exist.
-There was no regulatory or business plan to make it happen.
+For years, efforts to bring VPP offerings (ergo participation) in Texas moved slowly because wholesale market participation for aggregated "behind-the-meter" battery storage assets did not formally exist.
+There was no regulatory or business infrastructure to make it happen. ( *Industry Babble Definition here: Behind-the-meter (BTM) refers to energy equipment installed on a customer's side of the electric meter -like solar panels and batteries- that serves on-site loads first rather than supplying the broader grid.)

 "An Aggregate Distributed Energy Resource (ADER) is a collection of distribution-level premises aggregated to respond to ERCOT dispatch instructions."